jolie/docs/technology-integration/javaclient.md

 * `--buildXml`: it specifies if the tool must generate also the file `build.xml` which can be used by *ant* for building the generated classes and provide a unique library file in the form of a jar file.
 The default is `true`.
 * `--addSource`: when the generation of the file `build.xml` is enabled it specifies if adding also the sources (files .java) to the jar.
 The default is `false`.
 In case the argument `buildXml` is set to `false` it is ignored.

-Let us now try with a simple example. we

-## jolie2java-maven-plugin